dave-tucker/docker/docs/sources/articles/networking.md

     leaving you free to build any of the custom configurations explored in the last few sections of this document.

- *  `--net=NETWORK-NAME` — Tells Docker to put the container inside of the network stack named NETWORK-NAME.
-NETWORK-NAME is user-specified and the network stack is created and managed by a network-driver.The network-driver can either be an in-built driver or an external plugin.
-This network stack is created and managed using "docker network" commands.
+ *  `--net=NETWORK_NAME_or_ID` — Tells Docker to put the container inside of the a user-specified network stack that is created and managed by a driver.
+The driver can either be one of the built-in drivers or an external plugin.
+This network stack is created and managed using `docker network` commands.

 To get an idea of the steps that are necessary if you use `--net=none`